23.04.2025

 ^^Digital sales on Nintendo and Xbox platforms not included.

-*Digital sales not included for marked titles.
+*Digital sales not accounted for on highlighted titles.

 gamesindustry.biz